Keto Apple Crisp

 - Preheat the oven to 180C/350F.
 Grease a large baking dish and set it aside.

-- In a deep pot or saucepan, melt your butter.
-Once it is melted, add your chopped chayote and water.
-Cover the pan and let it simmer for 7-8 minutes, or until tender.
-Once the squash is tender, add the rest of the ingredients and mix well, until combined.
+- In a deep pot or saucepan, melt the butter.
+Once it is melted, add the chopped chayote and water.
+Cover the pan and let it simmer for 7-8 minutes or until tender.
+Once the squash is tender, add the rest of the ingredients and mix well until combined.
 Continue to simmer for a further 3 minutes.

 - Remove the mock apple filling from the heat and transfer it into the lined baking dish.
 Bake in the oven for 8-10 minutes.
 While the filling is baking, prepare your crisp topping.

-- In a mixing bowl, add all your crisp topping ingredients and mix well.
+- In a mixing bowl, add the almonds, almond flour, shredded coconut, coconut oil, and brown sugar substitutee and mix well.
 Remove the baking dish from the oven and sprinkle the crisp all over the top.
-Place back in the oven and bake for 10-15 minutes, or until the tops are golden brown.
+Place back in the oven and bake for 10-15 minutes or until the tops are golden brown.

 - Remove from the oven and let sit for 10 minutes, before serving.